kuzzleio/kuzzle-device-manager/doc/1/controllers/device/unlink-asset/index.md

 # unlinkAsset

-UnlinkAssets a device from its asset.
+Unlink a device from its asset.

 ---